 List your Canva templates on Etsy

 Etsy is one of the easiest platforms to set up your shop on and start selling digital products, including Canva templates.
-Many of my students in Side Income with Canva Templates online course start their shops on Etsy even before they start selling on their own website.
+Many of my students in my online course — Side Income with Canva Templates — start their shops on Etsy even before they start selling on their own websites.

 Aside from having a simple user interface that makes setting up shop and listing products super easy, Etsy also comes with its own set of tools to drive more traffic and get more sales.
 Its algorithm rewards sellers with high-quality products and great customer service.
 Etsy also comes with its native ads system that’s easy to set up and start promoting products.

 What’s more, Etsy takes only a 5% cut of the sales which is much lower than many other third-party marketplaces.

 List your Canva templates on Creative Market